zsmith3/Photo-Manager-Client/README.md

 	- [x] 3 main hiearachies
 		- [x] Folders
 			- [x] Displays folders and files in separate lists
-			- [ ] Option to show all files in subfolders, rather than just immediate children
+			- [x] Option to show all files in subfolders, rather than just immediate children
 		- [x] People
 			- [x] Displays faces for different people
 			- [ ] Optionally show files belonging to a person
+		- [x] Albums
+			- [x] Displays all files in an album and its children
-		- [ ] Albums
+			- [ ] List child albums
 	- [x] Filtering
 		- [x] Searching
 			- [x] Files